-Spokane has approximately 2098 lane miles of paved streets.
+Currently Spokane has nearly 2100 lane miles of paved streets and more is often added with new development.
 Arterial streets account for approximately 760 of the total lane miles.
 The Street Department manages its pavements by regularly assessing their condition and performing routine maintenance as far as budget constraints will allow.
 City streets are visually inspected to document their existing condition.
 After roads are inspected, a condition index is calculated from 0-100.
 Generally, streets rated 70-100 are considered "Good."
 One of our goals is to keep "good" streets in "good" condition.
 When roads begin to fail, they fail quickly and the costs to repair them increases dramatically.
 While it might be tempting to fix all "failed" streets first, it would be so expensive no money would be left for preventive maintenance or rehabilitation of "fair" to "good" streets.